dvipid/ButtonForge/README.md

 6. Start World of Warcraft
 7. If you suspect that you don't have the fix, continue to step 8.
-8. With World of Warcraft running, reopen that TOC file and make sure it still at version 0.9.60, if not and you are using an add-on manager like Twitch App, make sure that it's not putting back an old build.
+8. With World of Warcraft running, reopen that TOC file and make sure it still at version 0.9.60, if not and you are using an add-on manager, make sure that it is not replaced by an old build.